Lack of phase transitions in staggered magnetic systems. A comparison of uniqueness criteria: The uniqueness regions of cell-board Ising models

 We interpret $\mathbf{Z}_+$ as the set of white cells and $\mathbf{Z}_-$ as the set of black cells of the infinite ``chess-board'' $\mathbb{Z}^2$.
 See Figure \ref{figTh} for particular cases $L_1=3, L_2=2$ and $L_1=L_2=2$.
 Then, for a fixed $h\ge 0$ we define the configuration of external field $(h(s), s\in \mathbb{Z}^2)$, where

 Note that cell-board external field \eqref{external} may create a non-constant ground state $\sigma_c$, which we call cell-board configuration, where $\sigma_{c}(t)=+1$, for all $t\in \mathbf{Z}_+$ and $\sigma_{c}(t)=-1$, whenever $t\in \mathbf{Z}_-$.
 These ground states appear, however, at precisely tuned values.
-Indeed, the phase diagram at $T=0$ is given by the following result from \cite{MPS}.
+Indeed, the phase diagram at zero temperature, that is $T=0$, is given by the following result from \cite{MPS}.

 \begin{theorem}(Maruani et al. \cite{MPS}) If

 then there exist two periodical ground states, namely the constant configurations $\sigma^+ \equiv +1$ and $\sigma^- \equiv -1$.
 If $h > h_c$, then $\sigma_{c}$ is the unique periodical ground state. \end{theorem}